emersonrp/fallout.bas/README.md

 My current issue is that the compiled version of the program doesn't display the blinking cursor at all.
 I've hacked in a fake cursor using a reverse-video "space" character, but it's less sexy than actually having the real blinking cursor.
 If you have any insight as to why the EnhComp-compiled version of the code would disable the display of the cursor, or more specifically, how to re-enable it, let me know.
 Thanks!

-[^1]: I develop on LS-DOS 6, and don't test on TRSDOS, but to the best of my knowledge, the BASIC supplied with TRSDOS 6 is the same as that supplied with LS-DOS 6.
+[^1]: I develop on LS-DOS 6, and don't test on TRSDOS, but as best I can tell, the BASIC supplied with TRSDOS 6 is the same as that supplied with LS-DOS 6.
 If you find something not working on TRSDOS, please open an issue.

 [^2]: The details of this are beyond the scope of this README, but only some PC 5.25" drives, using some floppy controllers, will successfully work to read/write actual TRS-80 disks in a DOS emulator.
 A USB-to-floppy adapter like a Greaseweazle will <b>NOT</b> work.
 You need an actual 34-pin floppy connection from a supported motherboard or controller card to an actual 5.25" floppy drive.
 You're gonna need a retro PC.